 The most important active substances in detail:

-Apart from the ingredients already mentioned, in the Immune System Booster there are plenty of other good things to support your health.
+Apart from the ingredients already mentioned, in the IMMUNITY there are plenty of other good things to support your health.

 You’ll find out here what they are and how they help your body:

 Vitamin C: the booster for the immune system